 What happens next?

-With an accurate brief in place, everyone involved in the production will be able to allocate the resources, discuss and devise a storyline, and bring together the various elements needed to create your video content so that it achieves the right objectives and gets the results you need.
+Everyone involved in the production will be able to allocate the resources, agree the storyline, and bring together the various elements needed to create your video content, so that it achieves your objectives and delivers the results you need.

 Keith Thomas | Senior Producer, Sightline